Trauma And Fracture

 How are trauma and fractures diagnosed?

-To diagnose trauma and fractures, Dr. House physically examines your feet and ankles, reviews your medical history, and asks about your symptoms and the events leading up to the injury.
-He also has you move your foot to test its range of motion.
-If he suspects a stress fracture, he might also have you walk around the exam room.
+To diagnose trauma and fractures, our surgeons physically examine your feet and ankles, review your medical history, and ask about your symptoms and the events leading up to the injury.
+They also have you move your foot to test its range of motion.
+If they suspect a stress fracture, they might also have you walk around the exam room.

-If these measures don’t provide enough information to make a diagnosis, Dr. House orders an X-ray, bone scan, computed tomography (CT) scan, or MRI.
+If these measures don’t provide enough information to make a diagnosis, our surgeons order an X-ray, bone scan, computed tomography (CT) scan, or MRI.
 These tools provide detailed images of the hard and soft structures in your feet and ankles.

 How are trauma and fractures treated?

 Treatment of trauma and fractures depends on the severity of your injury and its effect on your quality of life.
-Whenever possible, Dr. House recommends conservative, at-home treatments like rest, taking over-the-counter pain medications, and keeping weight off the affected foot or ankle.
+Whenever possible, our surgeons recommend conservative, at-home treatments like rest, taking over-the-counter pain medications, and keeping weight off the affected foot or ankle.
 You might also benefit from wearing a cast, brace, boot, or special shoes.

 If your trauma or fracture is severe, you might need foot and ankle surgery.
-During this type of procedure, Dr. House carefully manipulates your bones to put them back in place.
-To speed up the healing process, he might also implant rods, screws, pins, or plates.
+During this type of procedure, our surgeons carefully manipulate your bones to put them back in place.
+To speed up the healing process, they might also implant rods, screws, pins, or plates.

 Don’t let trauma and fractures keep you sidelined.
 Schedule an appointment at Kinetic Foot and Ankle Clinic.
 Call the office and speak with a friendly staff member, or book a consultation online today.